Caning in Malaysia: For juvenile offenders

 The Criminal Procedure Code stipulates that juvenile offenders (below the age of 18) sentenced to caning shall receive the punishment "in the way of school discipline using a light rattan cane."
 The legal limit for juveniles is 10 strokes.
 According to press reports from between 2012 and 2014, the punishment is administered by a police officer inside the courtroom in full view of everyone present there, immediately after the judge announced the sentence.
 The offender keeps his clothes on and receives the punishment on the buttocks over clothing while bending over a table.
 A medical officer is also present to supervise the punishment and ensure safety.

 A lawyer who represented a juvenile offender who was sentenced to public caning in court defended the punishment by saying that it was part of a plea bargain with the prosecution to ensure that the offender would be punished "in the way of school discipline" instead of the manner in which adult offenders are caned in prison.
-She also added that such punishments are common in Malaysia and that she had witnessed six of such cases in her five years of legal practice.
-However, another lawyer pointed out there were errors in the way the sentence was ordered and carried out.
+She also added that such punishments are common in Malaysia and that she had witnessed six such cases in her five years of legal practice.
+However, another lawyer said there were errors in the way the sentence was ordered and carried out.